 Type 2 – NHS Guide to Type 2 Diabetes

 For both Type 1 or Type 2 diabetes annual review you will need a 15 min appointment with one of our Health Care Assistants in the morning during surgery opening hours who will take a sample of blood and also take recordings of your blood pressure, height and weight (to calculate your BMI).
 It would be helpful if you can bring a urine specimen with your for the nurse to check ketones.

 Once the Health Care Assistant has finished this initial review she will advise what the next step will be.
 Often this will mean booking a 15-30 minute review with one of our Practice Nurses who specialise in Diabetes.
 They will go through your blood test results, review dietary requirements, discuss any queries and also perform a check of your feet.
 Why is a foot check important?
 Check out Diabetes UK information on having a foot check during your review.

-It is important that you attend for your routine annual review – even if you feel you are managing your disease and have no issues.
+It is important that you attend for your routine annual review – even if you feel you are managing your condition and have no issues.

 Some patients may be invited more often than annually – this is for the doctors and nurses to check how you are controlling your disease and offer advice, guidance and also increase or change your medication in order to help you better manage the disease.
 You do not have to wait until you are invited for an annual review – if you have any queries or concerns you can contact Reception and book an appointment with a nurse who will be able to help you.
 Please note however that you cannot book a blood test without having seen the nurse or doctor first.

 If you are booking an appointment online – please book with our Health Care Assistants according to the information for each disease above.
-If you have more than one chronic disease book a 15 minute morning appointment with our Health Care Assistant in the first place.
+If you have more than one long term condition book a 15 minute morning appointment with our Health Care Assistant in the first place.

 If you do not respond to your initial invite – you may be contacted again.
 If there is still no response from you we will assume that you do not wish to have a review this year but we are duty bound to invite you for a review the next year.